Projects

 The “Way Of Neurofeedback” (WON) project explores how contemporary neurofeedback technology, combined with techniques described in ancient Vedic texts, can together inform and accelerate people’s innermost urge for spiritual unfoldment.

-In the past few decades, the perception of meditation has changed dramatically, from being considered a hippy-dippy new-age phenomenon to something that everyone from movie stars to highly successful businesspeople on Wall Street engage in.
+In the past few decades, the perception of meditation has changed dramatically, from being considered a hippy-dippy new-age phenomenon to something that everyone from movie stars to highly successful business people on Wall Street engage in.
 The reason for this revolution is simple: the manifold benefits of meditation practice, such as higher resilience to stress, improved concentration, and emotional balance, are now widely known and studied.

-This 5-year-project started in January 2019 and is ongoing.
+This 5-year project started in January 2019 and is ongoing.

 NeuroMeditation